 At this point in time we are currently starting the third and final week of teaching.
 My reflections are concerned with moving towards an evaluation of the project, I’ve recently created a problem-solution spreadsheet where I identified areas of development and potential strategies to overcome the problems.

 Throughout the three weeks of teaching, it was intended that assessments would take place every Friday.
-Accordingly, I tried to develop a workflow for assessment which involved the Lecturers creating the tests with the answers and articulating what invigilation might look like with Bonnie and Lola from SDAU.
+Accordingly, I tried to develop a workflow for assessment which involved the Lecturers creating the tests with the answers and articulating what invigilation might look like with Bonnie Wang and Lola Huo from SDAU.
 Early on in the process we found out that 30% of the marks were for attendance.
 We explored how Zoom can provide attendance monitoring reports and discovered that this was possible.
 Another challenge we experienced was that during week two of teaching, the Department of Education of Shandong informed SDAU that examinations need to be postponed.
 As a result, we responded by identifying alternative dates and ways of carrying out assessment.

 The SDAU project journey began with one step.
 We learned a great deal in a short space of time and developed ways to overcome challnges rapidly.
 I’m looking forward to the next steps.
 In future, we would like to work with JISC to explore how their transnational expertise can help us improve what we do.
 We attended a webinar led by UCISA on the topic of Improving online access in China and had a positive meeting with Dr. Esther Wilkinson, Baoyu Wang and Anne Prior from JISC about how we can work together in a constructive capacity.
 JISC have recently launched a pilot to explore what quality online education looks like for Chinese students (JISC, 2020).